Valimo railway station: As Valimo

 The Strömberg halt was closed on 30 May 1976 and was replaced by the contemporary station of Valimo, some 300 m to the east from the old platforms towards Helsinki.
 Unlike Strömberg, however, Valimo was intended to serve the entire industrial area in Pitäjänmäki.
 During the construction of the Leppävaara City Line, an additional pair of tracks from Helsinki to Leppävaara exclusively to be used by trains on the Helsinki commuter rail network, temporary platforms were built in Valimo in 1995.
 The wholly renovated station was inaugurated on 16 October 2000.
 By that time, the area served by the station had over 9,000 jobs.

 In the early 1990s, an eventually rejected plan proposed that the Valimo and Pitäjänmäki stations should be merged and the platforms moved back to the site of the former Strömberg factories.
 The plans also included the building of a surrounding shopping mall, akin to the Malmi station.

-In 2000, the ABB Group group proposed that the Valimo halt be once again renamed Strömberg (Swedish: Strömbergs); the proposal was also backed by the city council of Helsinki.
+In 2000, the ABB Group proposed that the Valimo halt be once again renamed Strömberg (Swedish: Strömbergs); the proposal was also backed by the city council of Helsinki.
 The plan was not accepted by the Railway Administration, however.